 Choosing a device

-Some people say that the device doesn’t matter and to some extent they are correct, as long as you have chosen the 'right' device for your child, their learning style and your family lifestyle.
-When you are deciding on the best device for your child to learn with, look beyond the brand or what is popular.
-There are three key considerations before making a decision.
+Some people say that the device doesn’t matter and at Pulteney we believe that parents should have the choice to explore what works best for their child.
+Choosing the best device for your child, their learning style and for your family lifestyle is important.
+When you are deciding, look beyond the brand or what is popular.
+We’ve given you three considerations to think about before deciding.

 What device do you, as parents, have experience in using and managing?